 Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

-Sunday's game at Thompson-Boling Arena has the No. 16 Ohio State Buckeyes (5-1) taking on the No. 20 Tennessee Volunteers (4-3) at 5:00 PM ET on December 3.
-Our computer prediction projects a 78-72 win for Ohio State.
+Sunday's contest that pits the No. 16 Ohio State Buckeyes (5-1) versus the No. 20 Tennessee Volunteers (4-3) at Thompson-Boling Arena has a projected final score of 78-72 (based on our computer prediction) in favor of Ohio State.
+Game time is at 5:00 PM ET on December 3.

 The Volunteers are coming off of a 74-69 loss to Notre Dame in their most recent outing on Wednesday.